Foreign Tax Credit Limitations & Rules for U.S. Expats

 You’d then take that .86 and multiply it by your U.S. tax liability ($16,000) = $13,760.
 You could receive up to $13,760 as an FTC.
 The difference between $26,400 (German taxes paid) and $13,760 is your Foreign Tax Credit carryover amount, and you can carry that over for up to 10 years.
 So, in this case, you’d have a carryover credit of $12,640.

 Now, say you’ve left Germany, and have a teaching job in the UAE, which has no income tax.
 You earn the same income of $60,000, and you still get $10,000 in trust income from the U.S. At the end of the year, you owe the U.S. government $16,000 in taxes, which you can offset with your carryover amount of $12,640.
 After applying your rollover amount, you’d only end up owing $3,360 in U.S. taxes.

 Not fond of heavy math?
-Upload your tax documents to H&R Block’s online tax portal and let our tax advisors do the work for you.
+Simply file with an Expat Tax Advisor and let them do the hard work for you.

 The Foreign Tax Credit vs. the Foreign Earned Income Exclusion

 The FTC isn’t your only tool to offset U.S. taxes.
 The Foreign Earned Income Exclusion (FEIE) lets you deduct foreign income from your yearly tax filing like any other deduction, while the FTC lets you claim a dollar-for-dollar tax credit to reimburse you for taxes already paid to your host country.